PadmeshxK/quizzical-react-app/README.md

 # Quiz App

-A fun and interactive quiz application built with React.
+A simple fun and interactive quiz application built with React.
 Test your knowledge on a variety of topics and get your score at the end.

 ## Features
 - Multiple choice questions
 - Instant feedback on answers
 - Animated transitions
-- Mobile-friendly interface

 ## Technologies
 - React